LarsKinkel/ateam/README.md

 </ul>

 ## Acknowlegdements
 We would like to thank our course coordinators, Quinten van der Post and Wouter Vrielink, to provide us with the necessary knowledge we needed to complete our assignment.
-We would also like to thank our mentors, Lars Veefkind and Yvette Schorder, who guided and advised us greatly during the making of this project.
+We would also like to thank our mentors, Lars Veefkind and Yvette Schroder, who guided and advised us greatly during the making of this project.